oceanprotocol/ocean.js/docs/quickstart_marketplace.md

 ## 1. Initialize services

 This quickstart treats the publisher service, ganache-cli, metadata store, and marketplace as externally-run services.
 For convenience, we run barge locally in default settings.
+Barge provides Docker compose files for the full Ocean Protocol stack running locally for development.

 ```bash
 git clone https://github.com/oceanprotocol/barge.git